jacobemcken/jacobemcken.github.io/_posts/2023-10-19-writing-clojurescript-for-google-cloud-run.md

 it is far from optimal
 when dealing with sensitive information like passwords, private keys and other "secrets".

-Instead secrets can be injected into the container as a file mounted upon container start.
+Instead, secrets can be injected into the container as a file mounted upon container start.
 Very handy.

-# Final thoughts
+## Final thoughts

 It is really hard to avoid the JavaScript feel, when interop'ing with JavaScript libraries or Node.js itself.